Skip to main content

 Output:

-Repeat the same steps for all six input elements to compute their attention-weighted context vectors.
+Repeat the same steps for all six input elements to calculate their attention-weighted context vectors.

 Output: